inmagik/react-rocketjump/docs/api_rj.md

 * `exhaust`: if there is a pending instance of the task, it ignores any other attempt to spawn other instances of the same task
 * `groupBy`: compute a key for each task invocation, and behaves like the `latest` policy with respect to tasks with the same key.

 The only case in which it is required to pass an argument is the `groupBy` case, where a key making function is required.
-The key making function is called with the `run` action object as a parameter, and is expected to return a scalar (int or string does not matter)
+The key making function is called with the `run` action object as a parameter, and is expected to return a scalar (int or string does not matter).

+You can also pass a function to this key in order to define your own policy.
+This function is called with two arguments:

+* `observable` is the stream of dispatched actions
+* `mapTo` is a function used to convert an asynchronous action (like the calling of the effect) in a proper stream

+This function is expected to return itself a `RxObservable`

 __Example__